egle-git/shears/Bonzais/Pruner/README.md

 filter covers most of the needs and its usage is described in the previous section "Using Pruner to skim event content".

+The selection class should be compiled to a shared library (`.so`).
+The pruner executable will search analysis folders for a file named `pruners.txt` that should contain a list of all available pruners (one per line, without the `.so`).
+The pruners are loaded dynamically and somewhat isolated from each other (function names won't clash).
+One can check that a pruner is loaded by checking the output of `pruner --verbose`.

-One the selection class written and compiled, it can be used from the pruner application using the --selection option.
-Note that the pruner application will need to be recompiled, which is done automatically when the make command is run in the Pruner folder.
+Once the selection class written, it can be used from the pruner application using the --selection option.
 The new Pruner should appear in the selection list displayed with the command,

 `./pruner --list-selections` .